4390c336/stopdnsrebind/README.md

 ## Description

 With `stopdnsrebind` enabled, users are able to block addresses from upstream nameservers which are in the private ranges.

+The import order of this plugin matters, it is possible that it will not work depending on the import order

 ## Syntax